-I had steadfastly refused to learn Stairway To Heaven because once I know it, its wonder dissipates and mystery completely robbed.
+I had steadfastly refused to learn Stairway To Heaven because once I do, its wonder dissipates and mystery completely robbed.

-Some things are grotesquely Herculean in form, and shall never be attempted by anyone except those who harbour the perversion to have their temperance severely tested.
+Some things are grotesquely Herculean in form, and shall never be attempted by anyone except those who harbour the perversion to have their temperance put to the fire.
 Getting work done during the long summer days in Oxford is one of those things.

 Work drives out thought.
-Industriousness has thus its natural conclusion in stupidity.
+Industriousness thus reaches its natural conclusion in stupidity.

 On getting a job–it’s the trading in virtuous independence for a life of shameful servitude.

 The only thing worth exchanging for money is liberty from tyrannical necessity.
 And yet with a job the man achieves the opposite.

 Utility is orthogonal to aesthetics, and yet aesthetics is ultimately utility.

 To live and to exist are two different things.